slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Advertising serves not so much to advertise products as to promote consumption as a way of life."
 -- Christopher Lasch [1932]*

 > *"Marketers don’t convince.
 Engineers convince.
 Marketers persuade.
 Persuasion appeals to the emotions and to fear and to the imagination.
-Convincing requires a spreadsheet or some other rational device." (...)
+Convincing requires a spreadsheet or some other rational device."
-"Don’t find customers for your products, find products for your customers."
 -- Seth Godin [1960]*

-> *"I never had to sell anything that I wouldn’t buy myself."
+> *"Ethics in business means «don’t sell anything you wouldn’t buy»."
 -- Naval Ravikant [1974]*

 > *"You don’t convince people by challenging their longest and most firmly held opinions.
 You find common ground and work from there.
 Or you look for leverage to make them listen.
 Or you create an alternative with so much support from other people that the opposition voluntarily abandons its views and joins your camp."